Frequently Asked Questions

 Maps

-► There are different categories, with individual markers, on the Online Map.
+• There are different categories, with individual markers, on the online interactive map.
 They show the locations of toilets, bus stops, parking, and places for refreshment.
 This is in addition to all the venues.
 You will find helpful information when you click on the individual markers.

-► Paper maps will be available to pick up at most venues and at the main hub.
-These are useful for people who, for whatever reason, prefer to use them rather than online.
+• Paper maps will be available to pick up at most venues and at the main hub.
+These are useful for people who, for whatever reason, prefer to use them rather than the online map.

 Photographs

-► We have taken a photograph of each venue, so that you have an idea of what it looks like beforehand.
-You can find these on the Venue Listing page and on individual Venue pages.
+We have taken a photograph of each venue, so that you have an idea of what it looks like beforehand.
+You can find these on the venue directory page and on individual Venue pages.

 Signage

 Kirkstall Art Trail can get noisy and busy with crowds.
-If you want to avoid this, we recommend arriving at 11 am when the trail is at its quietest.
+If you want to avoid this, we recommend arriving at 11 am when the Art Trail is at its quietest.

-During the Trail, some venues are available for anyone who needs assistance or a calm space.
-There will be a list of the venues here and on the Planning Your Visit page.
+During the Art Trail, some venues are available for anyone who needs assistance or a calm space.
+There will be a list of the venues in the ‘Wellness spaces‘ section on the Plan Your Visit page.

 Most individual venues will have limited access to toilets, especially in private residences.

-We have labelled toilets that will be open to the public on the Online Map.
+We have labelled toilets that will be open to the public on the online Art Trail Map.

 There are accessible toilets at some of our sites.